Dataset: Issues & Pull Requests

 Transformation logic:

-• Issues: Use the historical events/changelog/audit log on issues to create one event per change of workflow_status.
-See the section Structure of the workflow_timeline field for a more detailed explanation of the data model.
+workflow_status.
+See the section Structure of the Workflow Timeline field for a more detailed explanation of the data model.

-Status transition events from the changelog API
+Github (PRs, Issues) | Repositories: N/A Projects: Status transition events from the timeline API |

-Structure of the workflow_timeline field:
+Structure of the Workflow Timeline field

 The workflow_timeline field is an array of timeline events.
 Each timeline event represents time spent in a given workflow_status (e.g. the To Do or In Progress workflow statuses).